calendar42/c42-node-oauth/README.md

 Clicking the link you will start the oAuth process.
 The last page should show the Calendars list of the user used to login.

+For more information please check the [Calendar42 documentation](http://docs.calendar42.com/en/latest/rest-api/authentication/).

+## Silent flow

+The Calendar42 oAuth system allow for a `silent process`.

+To enable the silent flow it is required to set the `sandboxEmail` with a valid email.

+For more information about this process please check the [C42 silent oAuth flow documentation](http://docs.calendar42.com/en/latest/rest-api/authentication/#silent-oauth).

+## Valid endpoints

+All the information about the C42 API can be found [here](https://calendar42.com/api/docs/)